Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Introduction

 \section{Introduction}

-The idea of conformational heterogeneity (multiple conformational substates) \cite{Aus75}, \cite{Ans85}, \cite{Fra91}, \cite{Fra01} received a new impetus in the last fifteen years with introducing the concepts of static \cite{Xue95}, quasistatic \cite{Xue06} and dynamic disorder \cite{Lu98}, \cite{Kou05}, \cite{Min05}, \cite{Ris08}.
+The idea of conformational heterogeneity (multiple conformational substates) \cite{Aus75}, \cite{Ans85}, \cite{Fra91}, \cite{Fra01} was provided by new impetus in the last fifteen years with the introduction of the concepts of static \cite{Xue95}, quasistatic \cite{Xue06} and dynamic disorder \cite{Lu98}, \cite{Kou05}, \cite{Min05}, \cite{Ris08}.
 The results of these studies suggest that there is a broad distribution over the values of the catalytic reaction rate constant $k_2$ for an ensemble of enzymes and the rate of a single enzyme strongly fluctuates in time \cite{Xue95}, \cite{Lu98}, \cite{Xue06}, \cite{Kou05}, \cite{Min05}, \cite{Ris08}.
-The reason is that in different conformational substates that an enzyme can probe it has different catalytic efficiency.
-However it is widely believed that both static and dynamic disorder of reaction rates are essentially indistinguishable in ensemble averaged experiments \cite{Lu98}, i.e., the distribution can not manifest itself in ensemble averaged kinetic measurements and is noticeable only in single molecule kinetics \cite{Xue95}, \cite{Xue06}, \cite{Kou05}, \cite{Min05}, \cite{Ris08}.
+The reason is that in different conformational substates occupied by an enzyme the latter has different catalytic efficiency.
+However it is widely believed that both static and dynamic disorder of reaction rates are essentially indistinguishable in the ensemble averaged experiments \cite{Lu98}.
+This means that the the distribution can not manifest itself in the ensemble averaged kinetic measurements and is noticeable only in single molecule kinetics \cite{Xue95}, \cite{Xue06}, \cite{Kou05}, \cite{Min05}, \cite{Ris08}.
 The main reason for the appearance of the distribution is believed to be the fluctuations of the value of the electric field strength in the active sites of the enzymes from the ensemble \cite{Pra07}.
-The constant electric fields in enzyme active sites created be preorganized dipoles of protein structure are considered as the key factor for the stabilization of the transition state and as a result for the values of the activation barrier energies \cite{War78}, \cite{War84}, \cite{Ols06}, \cite{Ols006}, \cite{War06}.
-In other words they determine enzyme catalytic efficiency \cite{War78}, \cite{War84}, \cite{Ols06}, \cite{Ols006}, \cite{War06}.
-That is why the variability of the electric field strength in enzyme active sites has to lead to a broad distribution over the values of activation barrier energy, i.e., to that of the catalytic reaction rate constant.
+The constant electric fields in the enzyme active sites created by preorganized dipoles of protein structure are considered as the key factor for the stabilization of the transition state and consequently for the values of the activation barrier energies \cite{War78}, \cite{War84}, \cite{Ols06}, \cite{Ols006}, \cite{War06}.
+In other words they determine the enzyme catalytic efficiency \cite{War78}, \cite{War84}, \cite{Ols06}, \cite{Ols006}, \cite{War06}.
+Thus the variability of the electric field strength in the enzyme active sites has to lead to a broad distribution over the values of activation barrier energy, i.e., to that of the catalytic reaction rate constant.